chef/chef-web-docs/slide_decks/source/manage_dependencies.rst

  .. revealjs:: Scenario #3
     :data-transition: none

-    A requires B and C. B depends on A, requires D. C depends on A, requires E.
+    A is required by B and C. B depends on A, is required by D. C depends on A, is required by E.

     .. image:: ../../images/dpm_scenario-3_01.svg
        :height: 700px